aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 });
 ```

-the amazing benefit with this construct is instead of manually dealing with an image registery to upload your docker images and then figure out how to fetch and build them for your Container service, instead it can abstracts all that away from you and you just need to use the `ContainerImage.fromAsset` point it to where you image is. finally to keep track of logging we add a logDriver, which later we can use in our CloudWatch Dashboard to monitor our container's output
+The amazing benefit with this construct is instead of manually dealing with an image registery to upload your docker images and then figure out how to fetch and build them for your Container service, instead it can abstract all that away from you and you just need to use the `ContainerImage.fromAsset` to point to where you Dockerfile is.
+Finally to keep track of logging we add a logDriver, which later we can use in our CloudWatch Dashboard to monitor our container's output

 now for our PHPContainer, we have a few extra properties